 The future of trade for the UK

 This paper produced in partnership with the CBI offers advice on how to manage the potential changes ahead.
 Read more.

 Brexit – trade and treaties

-Since the UK referendum, the UK government has been regrouping, consulting, discussing and strategising and there are still many major decisions to be made about the future of trade with the EU and the rest of the world.
-Clifford Chance experts, together with Professor Jim Rollo of the University of Sussex, a specialist in international trade, discuss how companies should prepare.
+Clifford Chance experts, together with Professor Jim Rollo of the University of Sussex, a specialist in international trade, discuss how companies should prepare for future trade relationships.
 Read more.

 Iran and the west: In conversation with Lord Lamont of Lerwick, UK Trade Envoy to Iran

 Lord Lamont of Lerwick gave the third annual lecture at the Energy and Natural Resources Law Institute at Queen Mary University of London, an event which we sponsored.
 In this extract, Lord Lamont talks about the challenges and opportunities presented by Iran's relationship with the west and the potential for trade.
 Read more.